juliekohl/esparta-test/README.md

 I hope you enjoy the experience.

-## Details
+### Details

-I started this project using ReactJS.
+I created this project with ReactJS.

 I always start my projects by creating the HTML framework and CSS before writing any logic in JavaScript.

-In this project, I planned to use the hook State because the state allows you to track changes that occur in our component.
+In this project, I planned to use the State Hook because it allows you to track changes that occur in our component.
 And a to-do list can change a lot.

 For example:
-	• Adding new todos
+* Adding new todos
-	• Changing the wording of existing todos
+* Changing the wording of existing todos
-	• Deleting todos
+* Deleting todos
-	• Completing todos
+* Completing todos
-	• Un-completing todos
+* Un-completing todos

-When using the useState we need to set two important values: Getter and Setter.
+When using the useState we need to set two important values: getter and setter.

 I used the map function to traverse the entire array and render each task item that is inside the array.